gogobook/my-asp-dot-net/ch9.md

 enjoyed writing it.";
-When this code executes, first an object of type System.String is created and initialized to hold the text Hello from all the people at Wrox Press .
-(Note that there’s a space after the period.)
+When this code executes, first an object of type System.String is created and initialized to hold the text Hello from all the people at Wrox Press . (**NOTE** that there’s a space after the period.)
 When this happens, the .NET runtime allocates just enough memory in the string to hold this text (41 chars), and the variable greetingText is set to refer to this string instance.
 In the next line, syntactically it looks like more text is being added onto the string, but it is not.
-Instead, a new string instance is created with just enough memory allocated to store the combined text—that’s 104 characters in total.
+Instead, a new string instance is created with just enough memory allocated to store the combined text——that’s 104 characters in total.
 The original text, Hello from all the people at Wrox Press . , is copied into this new string instance along with the extra text: We do hope you enjoy this book as much as we enjoyed writing it.
 Then, the address stored in the variable greetingText is updated, so the variable correctly points to the new String object.
-The old String object is now unreferenced—there are no variables that refer to it—so it will be removed the next time the garbage collector comes along to clean out any unused objects in your application.
+The old String object is now unreferenced——there are no variables that refer to it——so it will be removed the next time the garbage collector comes along to clean out any unused objects in your application.